jeffThompson/DesigningWithData/Assignments/Week02_TimeData.md

 ### PROJECTS SHOWN

 * Some early visualizations:
-  * Christiaan Hygens, showing life expectancy data from Graunt's life table (1669)
+  * [Christiaan Huygens](https://en.wikipedia.org/wiki/Christiaan_Huygens), showing life expectancy data from [Graunt's life table](https://en.wikipedia.org/wiki/Life_table) (1669)
-  * Robert Plot's graph of barometric pressure in Oxford (1685)
+  * [Robert Plot's](https://en.wikipedia.org/wiki/Robert_Plot) graph of barometric pressure in Oxford (1685)
-  * Nicolaas Kruik's diagram showing the distance of planets to Earth (1732)
+  * [Nicolaas Kruik's](https://en.wikipedia.org/wiki/Nicolaas_Kruik) diagram showing the distance of planets to Earth (1732)
-  * Joseph Priestley's chart of the lifespans of 2000 famous people from 1200BC–1750AD, and a similar chart of "revolutions of empire" (1765)
+  * [Joseph Priestley's](https://en.wikipedia.org/wiki/Joseph_Priestley) chart of the lifespans of 2000 famous people from 1200BC–1750AD, and a similar chart of "revolutions of empire" (1765)
-  * William Playfair created the first time-series line graph with labeled axes, grid lines, title, annotations, and color to indicate categories – here showing imports and exports to and from Denmark and Norway (1786)
+  * [William Playfair](https://en.wikipedia.org/wiki/William_Playfair) created the first time-series line graph with labeled axes, grid lines, title, annotations, and color to indicate categories – here showing imports and exports to and from Denmark and Norway (1786)
-* Google NGram viewer, which lets you search for trends in word use over time
+* [Google NGram viewer](https://books.google.com/ngrams), which lets you search for trends in word use over time
-* A parody line chart by William Addison Dwiggins, showing how breaking convention (and the visualization) can tell more than the data itself (1919)
+* A parody line chart by [William Addison Dwiggins](https://en.wikipedia.org/wiki/William_Addison_Dwiggins), showing how breaking convention (and the visualization) can tell more than the data itself (1919)

+*Top: Joseph Priestley's "A Specimen of a Chart of Biography" from 1765*